Burglary Defense Attorney in Denver, CO

 What is Burglary?

-A felony crime, burglary is the offense of entering or remaining unlawfully on another person’s property to commit a crime (other than trespass).
+A felony property crime, burglary is the offense of entering or remaining unlawfully on another person’s property to commit a crime (other than trespass).
 There are three levels of burglary in Colorado.
 These are first, second, and third-degree burglary.

 The severity of the burglary charge is determined by the type of property and the amount of risk to anyone within.
 Burglary is more than just breaking into a home or company.
 It also refers to breaking into things like a locker, safe, or other locked goods.
 Examples of burglary include stealing money by prying open a closed cash register, breaking into someone’s home to kidnap them, and hiding in a business so you can vandalize it after it closes.